 How to Kill Fungus Gnats?

-Just like fruit flies, adults fungus gnats only live for a few days, but in that time the adult fungus gnat can fly from plant to plant, laying a LOT of eggs wherever moist soil is present.
+Just like plant flies, adult gnats only live for a few days, but in that time, they can fly from plant to plant, laying a LOT of eggs wherever moist soil is present.

 1. Control soil moisture

-Since moist soil is the preferred breeding ground for fungus gnats, the easiest way to control the fungus gnat problem is by refraining from overwatering your house plants.
+Since moist soil is the preferred breeding habitat for fungus gnats, the easiest way to control the problem is by refraining from overwatering your houseplants.

 But this is a fine line to tread as you also don’t want the potting soil of your houseplants to dry out completely.